ercanaltun/ercanaltun/README.md

 # 💫 About Me:
 I’m Ercan and I'm from Turkey.☘️I'm a Software Development Engineer in Test (SDET)🔭 for abouth two years.
 I learned using tools about how to test UI and Back-end tests manual and automation.
 I enjoy learning✍️Language and Frameworks like Java, Selenium Webdriver, JUnit, TestNG and Cucumber BDD.
 In terms of soft skills,🔥I consider myself to be quick to pick things up, adaptable to new conditions, and a positive thinker.
-I'm an excellent team member and I can adaptable company culture as soon as .Also I have strong 💪 collaborate.
+I'm an excellent team member and I can adaptable to company culture as soon as .Also I have strong 💪 collaborate.
 Now I try to learn 🌱 Appium and Apache JMeter for mobile testing and performance testing as well as researching  in⚡ Software Test Engineering world...

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ercanaltun)